 Ask at home where your family lived in 1915.
 Using an outline map of Australia and/or the world, get every member of the class to mark where in the world their family lived in 1915.

 Find out which countries fought together during the First World War.
 You might find that some families would have been counted by Australians as "enemies" back in 1915!

 If members of your class came to Australia recently, perhaps they could share with the class how their own community commemorates their dead from past wars.
 Do they have their own special days?
 Are there any students of Turkish descent in the class?
 Do their families have any ANZAC memories?
 What do Turkish children learn about Gallipoli?

-What do you think of these words on a memorial to Allied soldiers at ANZAC Cove, written by Kemal Attaturk who had been commmander of the Turkish forces defending the Gallipoli penisula in 1915?
+What do you think of these words on a memorial to Allied soldiers at ANZAC Cove, in Turkey?